“Love and luck are

 “Basically,” I fudged, searching my curriculum database in random memory, to little avail.
 “I mean, you know, the fundamentals…”

 “Yeah, attack of the rampant trust funds,” I muttered, fidgeting like a hostile witness on the prosecutorial stand.
-“Wonder how long that sky-high tranquility trendline will last…”
+“Wonder how long that sky-high tranquility trendline will actually last…”

 “Beg your pardon?”
 The clinic director looked up at me with upper bifocal acuity.